Niels-van-den-Hork/Self-driving-Car-Neural-Network/README.md

 After training the car is able to easily complete a much more difficult level (see image 1.png).

-# You can draw a level youself!
+# You can draw a level yourself!

 Just make a 1024x720 image and draw away!
 The car will see any black pixel (RGB = 0,0,0) as a wall and try to avoid it.